 Looking to boost your knowledge of the world?
-Take a look at these 23 interesting facts about Christmas Island!
+Take a look at these 23 fun facts about Christmas Island!

 - Christmas Island is a small Australian territory in the Indian Ocean.

-- Its nearest neighbours are Indonesia to the north and east, Australia to the south and Cocos (Keeling) Islands to the west.
+- Its nearest neighbors are Indonesia to the north and east, Australia to the south and Cocos (Keeling) Islands to the west.

 - To witness the majestic sights and social intricacies of this wonderful country, head for the coordinates of 10.4833° S, 105.6333° E for your very own Christmas Island adventure!